 Books make or break us.
 A well-known author that captures in writing the dance world, a dance educationist and psychotherapist is Ruud Vermeij.
 He was the first coach with a doctoral title in ballroom dancing.
 If you want to get a different perspective you can check out his book on Latin American dancing and the two of his articles “Aesthetic expression” and “Why do we smile?”.

 The technique is also called a floating chamber.
 It was conceived half a century ago for experiments on sensory deprivation: a technique used both as a torture instrument and in a medical field.

 Here’s what happens when you close yourself voluntarily in a water tank:

-Now, the mind, freed from all external distractions, can reach a state of pure sensorial relaxation.
-The brain releases huge amounts of endorphins and the body begins to regenerate.
+Now, the mind, freed from all external distractions, can reach a state of pure senatorial relaxation.
+The brain releases huge amounts of endorphins.
+The body begins to regenerate.
 It’s said that 40 minutes spent in the tub is equivalent to 8 hours of deep sleep.

 Physical components of a dancer’s well-being

 Stretching for any physical activity is done for the purpose of elongating the tissues.
 Therefore, stretching should be done in a slow and gradual way because it may cause injuries otherwise.

 There can be two types of stretching: